Vaguery/multiguess-selection/README.md

 Well... good question!

 I don't have a lot of ideas.
-Maybe... use as an aggregated score some function of the _rank_ of the program, measured for each training case?
+Maybe we could use as an aggregated score some function of the _rank_ of the program, measured for each training case?
 Then aggregate those in the normal way, by adding or averaging or taking a `max`?

 `/shrug`